 Epiphany is a public holiday in countries such as Austria, Colombia, Croatia, Cyprus, Poland, Ethiopia (but on different date that varies annually), parts of Germany, Greece, Italy, Slovakia, Spain, and Uruguay.
 Epiphany is not a public holiday but it is celebrated in the Netherlands as well.

 Traditional Christmas celebrations in Italy include the tale of La Befana, a beloved witch who flies in on her broom on the night of January 5th, Epiphany Eve, to fill children’s stockings.
+In Italian folklore, La Befana is a witch who brings good children treats on the morning of the Epiphany, January 6.
 She gives toys and sweet treats to children who behaved that year and coal to those who did not!

 According to one telling of the legend, the Three Wise Men stopped to ask an old woman for directions to Bethlehem.
-Although she did not know the way, she provided them with shelter and they invited her to join them on their journey.
+Although she did not know the way, she provided them with shelter and she charitably hosted them for an evening in her humble but cozy cottage; the next morning, they invited her to accompany them to Bethlehem.
+Busy cleaning her home, La Befana declined.
 And then 2 versions:

 1. She declined, but always regretted her decision.
 And repares by bringing gifts to children.